Allegheny Highlands Program

 The Allegheny Highlands program has collaborated with VCU on avian studies to track the migration of golden-winged warblers and cerulean warblers as well as developing proposals for land management studies for the benefit of golden-winged warblers and other wildlife.

-We also work closely with faculty and students from Virginia Tech to facilitate research and provide access to the 10,000 acre preserve.
+We also work closely with faculty and students from Virginia Tech to facilitate research and provide access to the 10,000-acre preserve.

-Recent and ongoing research has included studies to determine the distribution and habitat use of eastern spotted skunks in western Virginia; a comprehensive bat research and monitoring program on Warm Springs Mountain Preserve and the adjacent George Washington National Forest (funded by the national Joint Fire Science Program); estimating population abundance and determining habitat use and movement patterns of coyotes (Canis latrans) in the Warm Springs Mountain Preserve and surrounding National Forest, state, and private lands in Bath County; and studying the predation and scavenging behavior of bobcats, bears, and coyotes on white-tailed deer and the implications of that behavior on white-tailed deer populations.
+Recent and ongoing research has included studies to determine the distribution and habitat use of eastern spotted skunks in western Virginia; a comprehensive bat research and monitoring program on Warm Springs Mountain Preserve and the adjacent George Washington National Forest (funded by the national Joint Fire Science Program); estimating population abundance and determining habitat use and movement patterns of coyotes (Canis latrans) in the Warm Springs Mountain Preserve and surrounding National Forest, state and private lands in Bath County; and studying the predation and scavenging behavior of bobcats, bears and coyotes on white-tailed deer and the implications of that behavior on white-tailed deer populations.

 Support the Allegheny Highlands Program with your eyes, ears and muscles!
+We offer a variety of volunteer opportunities across the state and at the Allegheny Highlands.

-- Community Members—become involved with a preserve without committing time to stewardship work.
+Community Members: become involved with a preserve without committing time to stewardship work.
 Receive periodic updates about the preserve and special events.

-- Preserve Stewards—visit a preserve at least four times a year to assess trail and preserve conditions and perform basic trail maintenance by removing fallen branches and overgrown vegetation.
+Preserve Stewards: visit a preserve at least four times a year to assess trail and preserve conditions and perform basic trail maintenance by removing fallen branches and overgrown vegetation.